 Covid-19 update: here's how many new cases were recorded in Dacorum in the last 24 hours

-There have been no Covid-related deaths recorded in Dacorum for six days
+There have been no covid-related deaths in Dacorum for nine days

-Dacorum recorded 54 new positive Covid-19 cases today (August 3).
+Dacorum has recorded 113 new positive Covid-19 cases today (September 3).

 Here's a daily breakdown of the figures in Dacorum for the last seven days:

-According to Public Health England there were 32 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, July 27, and four patients were on a mechanical ventilation bed.
+According to Public Health England there were 46 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, August 31, and six patients were on a mechanical ventilation bed.

-There have been no new Covid-related deaths recorded in Dacorum, the total is 335, according to Public Health England (deaths within 28 days of positive test).
-It has been six days since a death within 28 days of a COVID test has been reported in Dacorum.
+There have been no new Covid-related deaths recorded in Dacorum, the total is 338, according to Public Health England (deaths within 28 days of positive test).
+There have been no covid-related deaths for nine days.

 The figures for the number of patients recovered from Covid-19 have not been released by Public Health England.